- Page 1 Huawei P20

 Same deal as above but with a Huawei P20 in an eye-catching pink finish.

 I decided to opt out of the auto-manipulation tool, which is powered by the aforementioned AI engine, after experimenting with it for three days.
 I was a lot happier with the images the handset churned out as a result.
-The colours were far more accurate, making the shot more representative of what was in front of me.
+The colours were far more accurate and natural, making the shot more representative of what was in front of me.